NSHE drops mask mandate for college campuses

 The Nevada System of Higher Education announced Thursday it will no longer require face masks for students, employees and the public.

 It follows an announcement by Gov. Steve Sisolak lifting the state’s mask mandate.
-NSHE, which has eight public college and university campuses and about 100,000 students, says its change will include places such as classrooms and work spaces.
+NSHE, which has eight public schools and about 100,000 students, says its change will include places such as classrooms and work spaces.

 Individual schools don’t have the authority to impose stricter face mask requirements and it’s a system-wide policy decision, Chancellor Melody Rose said in a memo.